lfenzo/ml-solar-sao-paulo/README.md

 Note that two environment files are provided in the repository for quick setup with Conda:

 - `training_env.yml`:  with packages for used in training processes (used in virtually all script except the ones in `visuals/`).
-- `plotting_env.yml`: with packages used mostly in plottings scripts.
+- `plotting_env.yml`: with packages used mostly in plotting scripts.
 The biggest caveat is GeoPandas which has odd (and possibly breaking) dependencies when it is installed in the same environment as the training packages.
 Used only in `visuals/`.

-In order to install the virtual fromt the `.yml` files run:
+In order to install the virtual from the `.yml` files run:

 ```
 conda env create -f <file>.yml